sourisooo/Phazer---Dungeon-Fantasy-Quest/README.txt

 Dungeon Fantasy Quest

 Updated at 19/03/2024
 Reach the floor 10 and get your score!
+80> A, 150> S!
 Weapon bonus provided by chest scales on the dungeon floor level.
 Minor quality game improvement: Enter in the exit room no longer end the dungeon automaticly.